A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.

 There are two different entry categories:

 1. A Skit is a short sketch done alone or with a group.
-For a group of 1 to 3 participants, the time limit is forty-five seconds (45 seconds).
-For a group of four or more, the limit is a minute (60 seconds).
+For a group of 1 to 3 participants, the time limit is sixty seconds (60 seconds).
+For a group of four or more, the limit is a minute thirty (90 seconds).
 If the skit is longer than the allocated time, the lights and the sound will be cut and the contestants will be escorted off the stage.

 2. During a Walk-On, the contestant or the group walks on the stage, strikes different poses to show their costumes’ every angle and walks out of the other side of the stage.
 Background music is permitted and strongly encouraged.